adamsorbie/unix_course-2020-02-14/README.md

 Those are more important if you are the administrator of the system.
 Normal users do not have the permission to make changes here.
 Currently your home directory is where you will work today and probably where you will end up doing most of your work in future.

-In here we will learn how work with paths.
+In this section we will learn how work with paths.
 A file or folder can be addressed by its *absolute* or its *relative path*.
 As you have downloaded the github repo containing todays course materials, when you type `ls` you should see a folder with the name of todays course.